Vicnature/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories counts number of directories in the current directory 12-newest_files displays the 10 newest files in the current directory 14-findthatword displays lines containing the pattern root from the file etc/passwd
+11-directories counts number of directories in the current directory 12-newest_files displays the 10 newest files in the current directory 14-findthatword displays lines containing the pattern root from the file etc/passwd 15-countthatword displays the number of lines containing the pattern bin in the file /etc/passwd